Nick-Tallguy/Nick-Tallguy.github.io/_posts/en/0600-12-13-osm-in-qgis_en.md

 There are several options how to obtain ready-made extracts of an area. <https://wiki.openstreetmap.org/wiki/Planet.osm#Country_and_area_extracts> contains a list of several websites.
 Just pick a **.osm** or **.pbf** file and download it.

+You can either use QuickOSM to import it clicking on 'OSM File' in the left bar.
+Once you used QuickOSM OSM files should have been made known to QGIS and you can use the regular vector layer import:

 - Go to Layer -> Add Layer -> Add Vector Layer...
 - In the source field, select your file and click "Add".
 - You can select one or more type layers from that file.